synclounge/docs.synclounge.tv/docs/self-hosted/getting-started.md

 ### Docker

-The recommended way of running SyncLounge is by using [Docker](/self-hosted/docker/).
+The recommended way of self-hosting SyncLounge is [Running with Docker](/self-hosted/docker/).
 Docker is an application that runs software in containers making it easier to get applications running.
 You can learn more by going to [Docker's website](https://www.docker.com/).

-If you are running linux, check out [DockSTARTer](https://dockstarter.com/)!
-DockSTARTer's main goal is to make it quick and easy to get up and running with Docker.

 ### Locally